jabamaus/jaba/README.md

 - In defaults block are paths relative to the defaults file or the file of the definition being instanced?
 - Consider something like  base: :__dir__ option on :dir attribute types to force a path to be relative to source definition file and not root
 - Test __dir__
-- Allow 'axes' of configs
+- Allow 'axes' of configs.
+Bear in mind that platforms can be any string.
 - Have some kind of spec for flag_options, eg

 flag_option :export do